The Bruce Medalists

 ||1958 Bruce Medalist

 After three years of undergraduate study at Washington and Lee University Bill Morgan joined the staff of the Yerkes Observatory, where he spent his entire career, including three years as director.
-While at Yerkes he earned bachelor’s and doctoral degrees at the University of Chicago, the latter under Otto Struve.
+While at Yerkes he earned bachelor’s and doctoral degrees at the University of Chicago, the latter under Otto Struve with a thesis on the spectra of A stars.
 Eschewing theory, he devoted his research to morphology, the classification of objects by their form and structure.
 He, Philip Keenan, and Edith Kellman introduced stellar luminosity classes and the two-dimensional classification of stellar spectra strictly on the basis of the spectra themselves (the MK system).
-With Donald E. Osterbrock and Stewart Sharpless he demonstrated the existence of spiral arms in the Galaxy using precise distances of O and B stars obtained from spectral classifications.
-Morgan invented the UBV system of magnitudes and colors, and, with Nicholas U. Mayall, developed a spectral classification system for giant galaxies.
-He served as editor of the Astrophysical Journal from 1947-52.
+He would use the spectra combined with photoelectric color indices measured elsewhere to determine stellar distances.
+With Donald E. Osterbrock and Stewart Sharpless he demonstrated the existence of spiral arms in the Galaxy using precise distances of O and B stars.
+Morgan invented the UBV system of magnitudes and colors, and Morgan and Nicholas U. Mayall developed a spectral classification system for giant galaxies.
+He served as editor of the Astrophysical Journal from 1947 to 1952.

 Presentation of Bruce medal